 - Trialing various powers in primate studies indicates that treatment results don’t seem to be graded - as long as a signal reaches a given strength, maximal treatment effects are likely.
 If treatment results appear to be all-or-none in primates, in small human primates this could mean that maybe we don’t need more peripheral plus for more myopia control.
 We just need to reach a threshold.
 But we don’t know yet what the threshold is and if it’s an individualised thing.

-2 - QoL and NNT in OK
+2 - Quality of life and number needed to treat in OK

 Assistant Professor Michael Lipson (from University of Michigan, USA) discussed the latest in OrthoK.
 Before his lecture we had a chat about the strong uptake of OK in Australia and NZ compared to what he sees in the US.
 Why is this?
 I think we’ve benefited from the OSO holding these amazing conferences for nearly 20 years, to share the leading research being done in Australia by the UNSW Research in Orthokeratology (ROK) group led by Professor Helen Swarbrick and by cutting edge clinician-scientists like John Mountford.
 The core group of OK fitters in Australia has grown a lot in the past few years as myopia control awareness has grown.
 Anyway, back to Michael’s lecture!